 They say if you want something, go get it.

 I started Moderncity + Main in March of 2016 out of my 1000-square-foot apartment in Newark, Delaware.
 I have spent more late nights in my studio - aka my dining room - than I can count making candles and prepping orders to ship out and to deliver.
 The coat closets adjacent to my living room have been taken over by market displays, tables, and spillover studio supplies.
-Weekday mornings I am often printing shipping labels whilst chasing my son and my dog about the living room and nearly twisting my ankle on yet another monster truck or dog toy - all before packing up and taking my darling boy to school or daycare so that I can attend my day job as an advisor and instructor at the University of Delaware.
+Weekday mornings I am often printing shipping labels whilst chasing my son and my dog about the living room and nearly twisting my ankle on yet another monster truck or dog toy - all before packing up and taking my darling boy to school so that I can attend my day job as an advisor and instructor at the University of Delaware.
 My life is crazy.
 The thing is, though: I wouldn’t change a thing.

 If there’s one thing I learned in my life, prior to starting a business and most certainly whilst running one, it’s to never give up.
 Work like hell and hard for what you want and throughout the process always remain grateful for the opportunity to learn.
-A larger home and my own studio space - and storefront! - is on the horizon, but for now I make it work in a studio, and home, filled with love.
+A larger home and my own studio space - and storefront! - is on the very near horizon, but for now I make it work in a studio, and home, filled with love.

 I am a survivor of domestic violence.
 I would love to say that the pain and heartbreak I experienced for over ten years left me when I left my toxic relationship.
 But the truth is: the pain remains.
 I have learned healthy and effective ways to manage these memories, but I have realized as time goes on that I simply cannot rely upon my fight and my efforts made in therapy and through health regimens to heal and experience hope.
 I need something more.
 And while I am in a true loving relationship with a wonderful man and I am a mother to a beautiful and bright young boy - all of which brings me such joy and peace - I feel that my life as a survivor is at its most meaningful when I am using my pain for a greater and positive purpose: in helping others.
 When I am helping someone to understand the truth of her own situation, or when I make a positive connection at a market or pop up shop or even at random on the street, I feel deeply connected to my own purpose, and to my path for healing.

 I knew when I started my business in 2016 that my work had to be more than just an enjoyable activity for me, it had to have purpose.
 I decided to donate ten percent of my sales to domestic violence awareness as part of my Shine the Light Campaign.
-In two years I’ve been fortunate to donate considerably to and become an active member in local and national organizations and foundations dedicated to giving victims and survivors a voice:
+I’ve been fortunate to donate considerably to and become an active member in local and national organizations and foundations dedicated to giving victims and survivors a voice: